neajul/New-Dependencies/Notes/Structure.md

     - but also self hosting, wifi dish, encrypted server
     - potentially mesh networks
   - ==airbnb is the mix of tech, or the cloud, and housing==
+  - but it goes the other way around, too: tech is penetrating our houses, the two issues are no longer separate
+    - smart homes, but also just internet cables, devices
 - Refusal
   - Jenny Odell, the third space!
   - Silvio says becoming a non-user can be more powerful than a hacker